Updated January 23, 2024

 - With a pet: every 2 months

-- With more than one pet or a member of your family has allergies: every 20-45 days
+- If more than one pet or a member of your family has allergies: every 20-45 days

 - Average home: every 3 months